summer-yangqin/cnatools/README.md

    An analogous classification_models_TP folder will be produced once the tumor vs. pool code is complete.

-   The relevant output files in the model_i folder are as follows:
+   The relevant output files in each model_i folder are as follows:
      * adjustment.txt: the adjustment made to the coverage data to compensate for the sample potentially not being diploid
      * classified-segments.txt: final classifications in a tab-delimited text file, one line per segment.
      * copynumber_by_locus.txt: copy number summarized by locus, if an input locus file is given to the cna_pipeline function